 With Easy Crypto you’ll get competitive rates for MATIC, as well as any other 160+ cryptocurrencies that we offer.

-Our users also benefit from a variety of investment instruments, such as auto-buy templates for those who want to employ a dollar-cost averaging method, direct crypto swaps between your assets, crypto portfolio tracking, and more.
+Our users also benefit from a variety of investment instruments, such as auto-buy templates for those who want to employ a dollar-cost averaging method, crypto portfolio tracking, and more.

-For a more detailed guide: How to buy crypto in South Africa.
+For a more detailed guide check out our in-depth guide: Read our quick guide on how to buy crypto in New Zealand.

 Also, don’t forget to subscribe to our monthly newsletter to have the latest crypto insights, news, and updates delivered to our inbox.